To all of our passionate customers who have been checking in weekly on the status of our Sicilian Olive Oil, we have one thing to say: “Thank you.”

 Bake for 6 more minutes.

-Top with oiled arugula, chevre crumbles and balsamic glaze.
+Top with lightly-oiled arugula, chèvre crumbles and Balsamic Glaze.

 End of Summer Pasta Salad